Connect with us

 However, there is evidence to suggest that large game was much more abundant in North America, for example, before the 19th- and 20th-century ethnographers observed foraging behaviors.
 If high-yield resources like bison could have been acquired with low risk, and the animals’ digesta was also consumed, women may have been more likely to participate in hunting.
 Under those circumstances, hunting could have provided total nutrition, eliminating the need to obtain protein and carbohydrates from separate sources that might have been widely spread across a landscape.

 And, statistically speaking, women’s participation in hunting would also have helped reduce the risk of failure.
 My models show that, if all 25 of the people in a hypothetical group participated in the hunt, rather than just the men, and all agreed to share when successful, each hunter would have had to be successful only about five times a year for the group to subsist entirely on bison and digesta.
-Of course, real is more complicated than the model suggests, but the exercise illustrates potential of both digesta and female hunting.
+Of course, real life is more complicated than the model suggests, but the exercise illustrates potential benefits of both digesta and female hunting.

 black and white 1924 photo of two Inuit hunters with caribou carcass